(All) American History

 "It keeps us in the spotlight nationally, and this is only our second year back," Stewart said.

-Moriarty graduated from HCC June 2 with honors and his associate degree in Communications, Media and Theater Arts.
-Stewart said Moriarty will attend the University of Massachusetts Amherst next fall and intends to throw the javelin next year for school's track and field team.
+Moriarty will graduate from HCC June 2 with honors and his associate degree in Communications, Media and Theater Arts.

 "To graduate cum laude and with All-American honors shows he's had success both in and out of the classroom," Stewart said.